-Dr. Kraft and Dr. Last offer several different types of dental restorations to her patients.
+Dr. Kraft offers several different types of dental restorations to her patients.
 Some of the restorations they offer include:

 The cost of different restorative dentistry procedures varies considerably.
 In addition, some of these treatments may be covered by your dental insurance policy, while others may not.
-Before you begin any restorative dentistry treatment plan, Dr. Kraft and Dr. Last will provide you with a detailed quote of your expenses.
-Payment plans may also be available for patients who can’t afford to pay the entire cost of their treatment at once.
+Before you begin any restorative dentistry treatment plan, Dr. Kraft will provide you with a detailed quote of your expenses.

 Some of the procedures used to restore damaged teeth would be painful for patients without anesthetic.
-However, Dr. Kraft and Dr. Last use local anesthesia to keep you comfortable during these procedures.
-If you experience any pain during the procedure, tell Dr. Kraft and Dr. Last so they can give you enough to keep you comfortable.
+Dr. Kraft uses local anesthesia to keep you comfortable during these procedures.
+If you experience any pain during the procedure, tell Dr. Kraft so she can give you more anesthetic to keep you comfortable.